St Cadoc's Y.C.: History

 St Cadoc's YC were formed in 1987 by the primary school janitor, David Jones.
 The club is one of Scotland's largest clubs in terms of the number of registered players the club holds from all age groups.
 St Cadoc's first entered senior football at the beginning of the 2020-21 season, after being accepted into the inaugural West of Scotland Football League.
 During their first season, the COVID-19 pandemic hit, curtailing the season, with the Cads sitting in 4th place with only 8 games played in Conference B.

 For the 2021-22 season, St Cadoc's enjoyed success in their first full season, finishing 2nd place in Conference B. This meant that the club qualified for the new West of Scotland First Division, tier 7 in the Scottish pyramid system.
 The club also reached the Strathclyde Demolition Cup final, losing 2-0 to Drumchapel United at Buffs Park, Kilwinning.

 In 2022-23, St Cadoc's finished in consecutive 2nd place finishes, 1 point behind league winners, Gartcairn.
 This gained the club promotion to the West of Scotland Premier Division, tier 6 in the Scottish pyramid system.

 The 2023-24 season brought a huge turnaround in players and staff.
 Former East Kilbride interim manager and coach, Martin Fellowes, was drafted in with his backroom staff, who followed from the Lowland League club to help the Cads tackle their first season in the Premier Division.
 At the beginning of this season, the club gained their SJFA licence which allowed them to compete in the Scottish Junior Cup for the first time, reaching the quarter-finals stage, before losing to Johnstone Burgh on penalties.
 St Cadoc’s ended their debut season in the Premier Division with a 3rd place finish, 6 points behind champions Beith Juniors.

-The 2024-25 season brought the club its first piece of senior silverware, winning the Strathclyde Demoliton Cup.
+The 2024-25 season brought the club its first piece of senior silverware, winning the Strathclyde Demolition Cup.
 The match took place at Broadwood Stadium against Forth Wanderers which finished 8-2 to St Cadoc’s.
 This qualifies the club into the Cup Winners’ Shield against the East of Scotland Football League’s Alex Jack Cup winner, Whitburn Juniors and the Southern Counties F.A.
 Alba Cup winner, Lochar Thistle for a place in the 2025-26 Scottish Cup.